isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 ![Citizens' Panel infographic](/images/CP-2019-infographic.jpg)

 The *Made For Families* initiative was launched in June 2020 to further assure families of support from the Government and the community.
-Businesses, organisations and community groups can adopt the *Made For Families* brand mark to identify themselves as promoting the value of family in our society.
+Businesses, organisations and community groups can submit request to adopt the *Made For Families* brand mark to identify themselves as promoting the value of family in our society.
 Government programmes that help couples marry, start and bring up their families also contribute to shaping a Singapore that is [*Made for Families*](https://www.go.gov.sg/MadeForFamilies).

-Visit [Heybaby.sg](https://www.heybaby.sg) for more information.